 top of page

-Stevia is a natural sweetener made from the leaves of the Stevia rebaudiana plant, which is native to South America (1).
-For centuries, people in Paraguay and Brazil have used the stevia plant to sweeten tea and traditional foods (2, 3).
-Today, stevia is widely used around the world as a sugar substitute because it has zero calories and does not raise blood sugar levels.
+Stevia is a natural sweetener derived from the leaves of the Stevia rebaudiana plant.
+This plant is native to South America.
+For centuries, people in Paraguay and Brazil have used stevia to sweeten tea and traditional foods.
+Today, stevia is popular worldwide as a sugar substitute.
+It has zero calories and does not raise blood sugar levels.

-Stevia leaf extract contains compounds called steviol glycosides.
-These are 150-300 times sweeter than regular sugar but do not carry the same calories (4, 5, 6).
-This makes stevia popular among people with diabetes, those trying to manage their weight, and anyone who wants a healthier alternative to sugar.
+Stevia leaf extract contains compounds known as steviol glycosides.
+These compounds are 150-300 times sweeter than regular sugar but carry no calories.
+This makes stevia an attractive option for people with diabetes, those managing their weight, and anyone seeking a healthier alternative to sugar.

-Steviol glycosides are the sweet compounds in the stevia leaf.
-Stevia rebaudiana is the sweetest variety of the genus Stevia (11).
-There are several types, but the most common ones used in food are Rebaudioside A (Reb A) and Stevioside (12, 13).
+Steviol glycosides are the sweet compounds found in the stevia leaf.
+Stevia rebaudiana is the sweetest variety of the genus Stevia.
+There are several types, but the most common ones used in food are Rebaudioside A (Reb A) and Stevioside.

-• Stevia plant: Traditionally, fresh or dried leaves are used to sweeten drinks (14).
+• Stevia plant: Traditionally, fresh or dried leaves are used to sweeten drinks.

 • Stevia sweetener: Highly purified extracts (steviol glycosides) found in packets, drops, or tablets.